More Hot Water for Letitia James - April 17th, Hour 3

 Yeah, that's exactly right.

-And every so often uh they will throw in a little jab to say, oh, yeah, we were wrong.
+And every so often they will throw in a little jab to say, oh, yeah, we were wrong.

 But on Sunday, the New York Times had a long story about a historian that they wanted to highlight.

-And way down in the 30th paragraph, I'm not making this up, the 30th paragraph of the story, out of the blue, the New York Times writer said there was no substantiation for Rush occlusion.
+The 30th paragraph of the story, out of the blue, the New York Times writers said there was no substantiation for Russia occlusion.

 Now, it's hard to hear the New York Times ever say that publicly.

-They don't, but they stuck it in a 30th paragraph of the Well, I'll I'll believe they believe that when they return their Pulitzer along with the Washington Post, but we'll save that for another day.
+Well, I'll believe they believe that when they return their Pulitzer along with the Washington Post, but we'll save that for another day.

-Uh John Solomon, just the news.com.
+John Solomon, just the news.com, appreciate you being with us.

-Appreciate you being with us, appreciate your hard work.
+Appreciate your hard work.

 Thank you, sir.